 The best place to start when calculating your individual needs to promote fat loss, is to determine the following:

 - How much weight do you want to lose?

 - How much are your planning to exercise?

-With this information you can figure out how many calories you will need to eat to using these four steps:
+With this information you can figure out how many calories you will need to eat to using an online calculator or these four steps:

 Step #1 - Estimate your minimum energy needs based off your current weight.

 This is the least amount you would need to eat to maintain your current weight and keep on surviving, if you did not move around during the day or exercise at all.
 This is called your Basal Metabolic Rate or BMR, and can be quickly estimated using one of the following: